S3B4S/generator-essentials/README.md

 ## Get started

 Unfortunately, at the moment `npm init` hasn't been configured within the generator itself.
-So for now this still has to happen manually.
+So for now this has to happen manually.
-For more information on npm, see [here](https://docs.npmjs.com/getting-started/what-is-npm)
+For more information on npm, see [here](https://docs.npmjs.com/getting-started/what-is-npm).

 ### Installing Yeoman